zhuowei/desktop/eng-blog-post.md

 Today we released the new [GitHub Desktop](https://desktop.github.com/), rewritten on [Electron](http://electron.atom.io/).

+We've been working on the new GitHub Desktop for [just over a year now](https://github.com/desktop/desktop/commit/7012c51cc29a4ddc5d0f00d3b9763cebab509e4a), and we've learned some things along the way.
+This is the tale of how 4 native developers bumbled our way through building a Javascript app.

 Electron is often seen as a way of enabling web developers to make desktop apps using the technologies they already know: HTML, CSS, Javascript, Node.js.
 Our situation was a little different.

 Everyone on the GitHub Desktop team is a native developer by trade.
 Three from the .NET world and one from Cocoa.
 We know how to make native apps.
 We didn't know those web technologies.

-This is the tale of how 4 native developers bumbled their way through building a Javascript app.

 ## Choices, Choices

 Our first moment of culture shock came in how many choices we had to make.
-If you're making a native app, your choices are pretty limited from the start.
+If you're making a native app, your choices are pretty limited.
 On the macOS side, you'll use Xcode, Swift, and AppKit.
 On the Windows side, you'll use Visual Studio, C#, and WPF.

 But in the web world, choices abound.
 Browserify?
 Webpack?
 Gulp?
 Grunt?
 React?
 Angular?
 SASS?
 CSS in JS?
 Some compile-to-Javascript language?